drago-vuckovic/data-engineering/5. Batch Processing/README.md

     .show()
 ```

-In summary, Spark offers a wealth of built-in functions and the flexibility to create UDFs to address complex data manipulation tasks.
+Spark offers a wealth of built-in functions and the flexibility to create UDFs to address complex data manipulation tasks.
 This versatility empowers data engineers and data scientists to efficiently handle diverse data processing needs within Spark.